.

 And then we were off to Oxford Circus!
 I could feel the adrenaline as we watched the crates and rails being unloaded by a team of highly organised young women.
 I have no idea where they came from, but they had something to do with James and his abundant knowledge of fundraiser organisers.
 They treated me like royalty, and I could almost taste the palpable aura of garment lust.
 “If you want it, you’ll have to bid on it, darling, Franco said to one young, sexy blonde pawing a limited edition Pucci silk jacket.

-At ten o’clock, the doors were flung open to the public.
-The rows of seats were immediately filled, the edges of the warehouse flanked by assistants on the phone and other buyers.
-I recognised a few faces from my regular haunts (Kensington, Fulham and Chelsea) – a few gave me the thumbs up.
-My beautician was right at the front with her life savings to bid on one of my pink fur coats.
+At ten o’clock, the doors swung open to welcome the public.
+The rows of seats quickly filled, with assistants on the phone and buyers lining the edges of the warehouse.
+I recognised a few familiar faces from my usual spots in Kensington, Fulham, and Chelsea—some even gave me a thumbs up.
+My beautician was right at the front, ready to bid her life savings on one of my pink fur coats.

-There was an expectant buzz, and then Franco introduced the cause, and then… me!
-I was waved to the front to say a few words, and my mouth went dry, but I managed it.
-And after deafening applause, it began…
+There was an electric buzz in the air, and then Franco introduced the cause—followed by my introduction!
+I was called to the front to say a few words; my mouth went dry, but I managed to get through it.
+After a wave of deafening applause, the auction began.

-Money, running into tens, hundreds and thousands, flew across that warehouse.
-A pair of strappy Jimmy Choo shoes from SS07 sold for £900 within the first ten minutes.
-Scraps of silk, lace, satin and feathers exchanged hands like hotcakes.
-A few Japanese girls were in the audience battling for Chanel and Chloe, whom I thought might get ugly at one point.
-Thankfully, James had the sense to hire me some security guards when he was dishing out the employment for the day.
+Money, amounting to tens, hundreds, and even thousands, flew around the warehouse.
+A pair of strappy Jimmy Choo shoes from SS07 sold for £900 within the first ten minutes!
+Scraps of silk, lace, satin, and feathers changed hands like hotcakes.
+A few Japanese girls in the audience were fiercely competing for Chanel and Chloe, and I thought things might get a bit heated at one point.
+Thankfully, James had the foresight to hire me some security guards for the day.

-And by 13.30, it was all over.
-The cash tin was counted, the cheques and credit card slips bundled, and after checking three times, the total for my designer goods at auction was….. £327,089!
-And no, I’m not kidding.
-Bear in mind that I have (had!)My collection features some affluent clients and a selection of retro, authentic pieces; it’s still quite impressive!
+By 1:30 PM, it was all over.
+The cash tin was counted, and the cheques and credit card slips were bundled together.
+After checking three times, the total for my designer goods at auction was an astonishing £327,089!
+And no, I’m not joking.
+Keep in mind that my collection includes affluent clients and a selection of retro, authentic pieces; it’s still quite impressive!

-Enjoy St. Barnardo’s and SCOPE – two worthy causes.
+Enjoy supporting St. Barnardo’s and SCOPE—two truly worthy causes!